 Dry it right

 Not all woollen items go in the tumble dryer as the heat will cause the fibres to shrink and distort, and all that effort put into careful washing will be wasted.
 Also avoid high spin speeds in the washing machine, particularly at the end of cycles.
-It’s much better to wring woollen items by hand rather than put them through an aggressive spin cycle to remove excess water.
+It’s much better to wring woollen items out by hand rather than put them through an aggressive spin cycle to remove excess water.

 Take a look at the garment’s care label, as these will specify how the garment should be dried – some should be reshaped and dried flat, while others need to be hung.
 If you’re in the dark about how to read laundry care labels, this article will explain all.